 When to use “might” vs. “may” can get confusing.
 To try to clarify things, it’s important to break down the differences between “might” and “may” in tense, probability and even permission.
 Because explanations can be boring, examples are going to work to really drive the “might” and “may” difference home.

-May vs. Might Grammar Guidelines in Simple Terms
+What Is the Difference Between May and Might?
+Grammar Guidelines Explained in Simple Terms

 “Might” vs. “May”: Look at the Verb Tense